 How to Give Amoxicillin to Cats

 Liquid amoxicillin for cats can be fed into the mouth through a syringe.
 You can hide the tablets in food they can’t resist.
-Remember, Amoxicillin is not something that you should be providing for your cat without professional advice.

 Getting the liquid amoxicillin dosage for cats right is important.
 To mix the oral suspension for cats, dilute based on the bottle size.
 For the 15 mL bottle, add 12 mL of water, and add 23 mL to the 30 mL bottle.
 Remember, though, that any unused portion of the mixed suspension must be discarded after 14 days.